pabloariasal/pabloariasal.github.io/_drafts/couring.md

 First we call `io_uring_submit_and_wait`, which submits all entries to the kernel and blocks until at least one completion request has been pushed into the completion queue.

-Once we have completion entries in the queue, we can start processing them. `io_uring_for_each_cqe` is a macro whose body gets executed for every completion entry in the completion queue.
+Once we have completion entries in the queue we can start processing them. `io_uring_for_each_cqe` is a macro defined in `liburing` whose body gets executed for every completion entry in the completion queue.

-This is what we must do for every completion entry:
+This is what we must do after a completion entry arrives:

-1. get index of the file this completion entry corresponds to.
+1. get the id of the file this completion entry corresponds to.
 This is the same id we wrote into the corresponding submission entry.
-2. Write the status code of read call into the `Result` and check it.
-This is the return code of the `read` operation.
+2. Write the status code into the `Result` object.
+This is the status code of the `read` operation performed by the kernel.
-3. Parse the OBJ from the buffer into the `result` field `Result`.
+3. If the read was successful parse the OBJ from the buffer into the `Result` object.

-Finally, we can liberate some space in the submission queue as we have processed some entries.
+Finally we can liberate some space in the submission queue as we have processed some completion entries.
 For this we use `io_uring_cq_advance`, which does nothing more than moving head of the ring buffer back by n elements, making room for more entries.

+# Closing Thoughts

-The first big advantage of this implementation is that we greatly reduced the number of system calls performed.
+The first big advantage of the io_uring implementation is that we greatly reduced the number of system calls performed.
 In the synchronous implementations we made a `read` syscall for every file, now we make a single syscall for all the requests in the queue.
 Reading and writing to the submission and completion queues happens in user space, without switching into kernel mode.

-This approach is definitely better than the trivial approach, but still has some issues.
-First, the code is substantially more complex than the synchronous case.
-And second, our program is CPU-bound!
+This approach still has some issues.
+First, the code is substantially more complex than the synchronous case, we no longer have a simple synchronous function that reads and parses an OBJ file.

+Second, our program is CPU-bound.
 As some profiling shows, most of the time is spent parsing the OBJs:

 ```
   %   cumulative   self